TGDivy/TGDivy/README.md

 ## 💬🌞

-> Originality is the fine art of remembering what you hear but forgetting where you heard it.  ~ Laurence J. Peter
+> When you're curious, you find lots of interesting things to do. ~ Walt Disney

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )